 The look of the fruit is also important when selecting a variety.
 Some groups we work with want to plant really unattractive looking fruit to discourage casual bypasses not to pick them!
 A good example of this is the Knobby Russet sometimes described as the ugliest apple in the world.

-Trying to balance all these factors can be a complicated.
+Trying to balance all these factors can be complicated.
 The website Orange Pippin, aside from being the place to go to find information about fruit varieties, has a handy attribute search feature which allows you to compare different varieties side by side.
-Check it out here.

 So what are some of our recommendations for good apples to plant this year in a community orchard?
 Here are our top picks (and some others of interest) with shameless note taking (in “quotes”) from the Orange Pippin website.

 Varieties that are easy to grow for amateurs

 These are varieties that we often plant in community orchards as they taste good and are fairly resistant to disease.

 “This apple can be picked in mid-September but will happily stay on the tree into October so you can eat it fresh from the tree for at least a month.
 This, along with its good cropping, make it a really excellent variety to grow in the garden.”

 “Egremont Russet is a classic English russet apple from the Victorian era.
 It is a russet-skinned variety with a dry flesh and has many of the characteristics, which mark out a good apple: a harmony of flavour and texture, and a good balance between sweetness and sharpness.
 Both the flavour and the soft flesh are reminiscent of a firm pear.
 Yet Egremont Russet is surprisingly versatile, working well in savoury salads for example, and a popular partner for cheese.